Going Global: The Swiss Take On Aesthetics

 The most notable option, which is unique to the practice, is Instalip, an ultra-temporary lip plumping procedure that was developed in-house.
 It’s a combination of hyaluronic acids of varying molecular weights injected so that they only last for two to three weeks.
 The idea came from the realization that a lot of young women were afraid of fillers because of seeing overly inflated results.
 “You can have slightly plumper lips, the ones you really want, without looking done, and without a commitment,” says Rachel.
 “It’s less serious.
 It’s less intimidating.
 And if they hate it, their lips go back to normal in two weeks.”

-To keep women coming back regularly — and to encourage a habit of dermatological self-care — there is a membership program which lets customers buy a year’s worth of regular services at a 25 percent savings, which amounts to around $100 to $200 a month.
+To keep women coming back regularly — and to encourage a habit of dermatological self care — there is a membership program that lets customers buy a year’s worth of regular services at a 25 percent savings, which amounts to around $100 to $200 a month.
 “We target a younger clientele, and we are conscious that these girls need to have an idea of their budget,” says Rachel.
 “You have a budget for the gym, you have a budget for your hair, and now you can have a budget for your skin.”

-Each sister is a poster child for the regular maintenance.
+Each sister is a poster child for regular maintenance.
 They all do Botox® around twice a year, and each has committed to treatments that address their various skin concerns — from light peels for acne to lasers for redness and hair removal to mesotherapy and PRP scalp injections for hair loss (see below for their individual routines).

 Given their collective careers and how early they began, it’s no surprise to learn that both of their parents were not just doctors but entrepreneurs.
 Hard work and a sense of adventure was ingrained in their upbringing.
 From 1984 to 1986 (before Roxane was born), the family lived in Boston, where their biomedical researcher mother, Dr. Barbara Polla, studied at the Harvard School of Public Health.
-During that time, their father did his post-doctoral fellowship at the Wellman Center for Photomedicine at Mass General with dermatologist and laser pioneer Dr. R. Rox Anderson.
+During that time, their father did his post-doctoral fellowship at the Wellman Center for Photomedicine at Mass General with dermatologist and laser pioneer, Dr. R. Rox Anderson.

 It turned out to be an auspicious start.
 When Luigi returned to Switzerland and established his own clinic, he did so with lasers and was the first to bring the new technology to Europe.
-While the lasers were initially used to treat children with port wine stains and hemangiomas, their existence and medical usage planted the seed for both the skincare line and a booming aesthetics practice.
+While the lasers were initially used to treat children with port-wine stains and hemangiomas, their existence and medical usage planted the seed for both the skincare line and a booming aesthetics practice.

 “Lasers back then were not as ‘lunchtime,’ as they are today, so the treatment created a lot of heat and a lot of redness and swelling and side effects,” says Ada.
-“My father wanted a product that would heal the skin post treatment.”
+“My father wanted a product that would heal the skin post-treatment.”
 The cream he developed with a pharmacist friend was given to children, but their mothers began coming back and asking for seconds.
 From there, Alchimie Forever was born.

 The original product, the Kantic Brightening Moisture Mask, is still the top seller, and the products that have followed — some of which were formulated by Dr. Barbara Polla — all center around combating inflammation and the health of the skin.